kei03kei-aiAthsany/Athsany-decision-brain/README.md

 Athsany is not a chat AI, not a writing assistant, and not a simple trading signal bot.
 It is an always‑on **Decision Brain** that sits on top of events and data, turning real‑world signals into a continuous decision loop with long‑term memory and self‑correction.

-Instead of waking an AI with prompts, Athsany autonomously reads news, data, and market movements, maintains decision context over time, and learns from every decision–outcome pair.
+Instead of waking an AI with prompts, Athsany continuously reads real‑world events, data, and market movements, maintains decision context over time, and keeps learning from how each decision actually plays out.

 **中文簡介**